 1. Garlicky chicken breast over wild rice medley with dried cranberries, shaved Brussels sprouts, caramelized shallots and toasted pistachios.

 2. Garlicky chicken breast over wild rice medley with dried cranberries, caramelized shallots, and toasted pecans.

 3. Garlicky chicken breast over wild rice medley with dried cranberries, caramelized shallots, tiny asparagus tips, and toasted walnuts.

 However you decide to pair your ingredients, you’ll love this versatile dish.
 Cook some wild rice and some white rice in chicken stock/broth and water.
 Caramelize some chopped shallots and add to the rice mixture.
 Throw in some dried cranberries and chopped toasted nuts.
-Then cook a chicken breast in canola oil or butter.
+Then cook a chicken breast in vegetable oil or butter.
 Add some minced garlic.
 After the chicken is cooked, remove it from the pan and keep warm.
 To make a pan sauce, add some butter and diced onion.
 When the onion has sweated a bit but is still translucent, add some chicken stock/broth and cognac to the pan.
 Reduce the sauce until it thickens and add some cream to finish it.

 Serve the chicken over a bed of wild rice medley and spoon the pan sauce over the chicken breast.
 Top with additional chopped toasted nuts, and chopped parsley to garnish.
 Serve and enjoy!

 From the kitchen of A Food Lover’s Delight….